 - Identification of critical skills and abilities that need to be brought in from outside the department or organization.

 - Insights into what skills might be required to support future business strategies

 Strengthen What You’ve Got – Develop

 Snagging top talent is all well and good, but talent management encompasses far more than finding the new and shiny.
 Developing existing employees, particularly when budgets are tight, is increasingly important.
-Experts in the field of industrial-organizational psychology, who have studied how people behave at work and in their jobs, have found that top-performing companies are often people-centric — employees feel they are valued contributors, and they are given a chance to develop new skills.
+Experts in the field of industrial-organizational psychology, who have studied how people behave at work and in their jobs, have found that top-performing companies are often people-centric — employees feel they are valued contributors, and they are given a chance to develop new skills through individual development plans.

 Many leading companies also allow employees to identify their own competency development needs and link those to internal career paths and opportunities.
 By providing tools for employees to self-assess their skill levels and then choose from recommended training and development offerings — often self-paced and provided online — companies give employees access to, and responsibility for, self-development.

 Find Round Pegs for Round Holes – Improve the Hiring Process

 With high levels of unemployment, companies across the board have reported receiving higher numbers of applicants for every open position, but not necessarily better-qualified applicants.
 This has increased the need to incorporate tools within the hiring process that can be used to rapidly uncover applicants’ potential for success in an efficient and effective manner, processing candidates faster and generating more quality hires.